skellis46/embodied-camera/embodied-camera-application-proposal.md

 ### total time to be spent on project by PI (hours per week)

-15 hours per week (for 18 months?) = total hours?

-As standard (UKRI), in a year there are
-- 220 working days
-- 44 working weeks
-- 5 days per week
-- 7.5 hours per day
-- 37.5 hours per week
-- 1650 hours per year

-7.5 hours per week (1 day) for 66 weeks
-= 495 hours

-1.5 days per week for 66 weeks
+11.25 hour per week (1.5 days)
-= 742.5

-15 hours (2 days) per week for 66 weeks
-= 990

 ### abstract

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

-There is evidence that our health is diminished by smartphone overuse due to "inattentional blindness":[@hyman_did_2009 p.598] the everyday discrepancy between the movement of our bodies and the location of our attention.
-The smartphone is an oculo-centric device that determines how we communicate with and see others, and how we want to be seen by others.
-Therefore, it compromises

-As we connect with the screen, the camera, and with others, we disconnect from our other senses and our environment.
-Our attention is swallowed by the fourth-screen.

-Vision dominates human experience, and the smartphone -- as both screen and mirror -- manages our attention.[@crary_suspensions_2001] As our bodies that are predisposed to perceive and experience the world through movement wander aimlessly, our attention is seized by the oculo-centric smartphone.

-We’ve also become more savvy about how to be seen by others with the smartphone.
-It is a portal between us and them which is strongly visual oriented to the detriment of other senses.

-disconnection between paradox: human bodies are predisposed to perceive and experience the world through movement, while smartphones demand attention through stillness.
-This research seeks to reconfigure this paradox by expanding the corporeal possibilities of human-smartphone experiences.[^cl3] We will use the body-based expertise of dancers in practice-led fieldwork that explores: 1) how movement and stillness are shaped by smartphones; and 2) how our bodies might help reimagine the habitual use of smartphones.
-The research aims to deepen understanding and experiential awareness of the inter-relationships between smartphones and movement, vision,[^cl4] proprioception and stillness.
+The smartphone is a device that is synonymous with its screen and camera.
+It determines how we communicate with and see others, and how we want to be seen by others.
+Smartphones also cause "inattentional blindness":[@hyman_did_2009 p.598] a reduced capacity to respond to new stimuli.
+The smartphone thereby compromises our experience of the world through our bodily senses.
+We aim to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.
+We will use the body-based sensorial expertise of dancers in practice-led fieldwork that explores: 1) how movement and senses are shaped by smartphones; and 2) how our bodies might help reimagine the habitual use of smartphones.

-_I don’t think stillness is the right word to describe what smartphone really do to our bodies and its impact on movement.
-I feel it is more a problem of attention and disconnection from the body and the environment.
-So often I see people who are walking in the streets, so who are in movement but who are completely unaware of what’s around them in the environment as they are totally absorbed in their phones.
-Rather than a problem of stillness I see it more as a problem of attention and presence and disconnection from attention, body, movement and the environment that surrounds us.
-Also let’s not forget that the other name of the smartphone is the ‘mobile’ phone which also expresses that idea of having a computer on the go and therefore facilitating certain movements of the body while digitally interacting in a way which would not be possible with desktop or laptop computers.
-For me, there is more something to do with how the smartphone somehow disembody us and reduce/narrow our attention to what we see on the screen.
-Vision dominates.
-The mind and body are more acutely separated.
-We’ve also become more savvy about how to be seen by others with the smartphone.
-It is a portal between us and them which is strongly visual oriented to the detriment of other senses._

-[^cl3]: _This is really nice and it is an improvement from the previous abstract which is more in line with what funding bodies will want to see.
-I wonder if there is a way to emphasize more its importance and need.
-It would be useful for example to be aware of projects which are successfully combining a somatic reflection of embodiment with dancers in combination with technological innovation or whether they are research projects on technological innovation pointing to the need for more integration of body intelligence._

-[^cl4]: _Vision comes here as an add-on without much explanation it might be good to make it clearer what is the importance of vision in relation to the smartphone._

 ### why the Leverhulme Trust?